jenhakk/Web_development_project/README.md

 I wanted to try to make the page look like any modern website and I think I did a good job.
 I'm specially proud of the overall look and the video which I edited by myself from several free videos from pexels.com.

 This project was the first of three where we used the same site as the base.
+Second part you can find [here](https://github.com/jenhakk/PHP/tree/main/web_development_part2).
+Third part was to recreate the first site in Wordpress.
+That site isn't unfortunately available.

 **You can visit the page [here](https://jenhakk.github.io/webdevelopment_group3/index.html)**